 Reading guitar tab is very simple — certainly a lot easier than standard music notation.

 However, you still have to put some time and effort into learning what all the numbers and symbols on tabs mean.
 (We also have some easy tips to making learning guitar easier.)

-Based on my experience as both a guitar teacher and player, I’ll give you the basic rundown on how to read guitar tabs, its advantages, and its shortcomings.
+But based on my experience as both a guitar teacher and player, I’ll give you the basic rundown on how to read guitar tabs, its advantages, and its shortcomings.

 Ready to learn how to read guitar tabs?
 Let’s get started!